mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

 FORKED REPO IN DESTINATION
 2.On Github, navigated to miju-cho/foundations repository
 click Setting and issues.
-3.Under the repositoryname, click CLONE 0R DOWNLOAD 4.In the Lone with HTTPs section, click to copy the clone URL for the repository.
+3.Under the repositoryname, click CLONE or DOWNLOAD 4.In the Cone with HTTPs section, click to copy the clone URL for the repository.
 5.Open terminal
 6.Type "git clone", and then paste the URL you copied.
 It will look like this:
 $git clone https://github.com/miju-cho/foundations